boyney123/awesome-eventbridge/README.md

 - [Empowering Architectural Evolution: Governing Event-Driven Solutions](https://www.youtube.com/watch?v=-Pv_kYflEEg) - This is a fantastic talk from Sam Dengler.
 Not really aimed directly at EventBridge, but covers some many tips and thoughts around EDA governance that you can apply to your event-driven architectures using EventBridge.
 100% worth checking out.

+- [EventBridge Under the hood](https://www.youtube.com/watch?v=t1UfgCE02Do) - Join Nick Smit (Principle Product Manager of EventBridge), Julian Wood and Rishi Baldawa (Pricinple Engineer on EventBridge) dive into EventBridge, how it works and refactors they made along the way.
+If you want to know the details of EventBridge then this video is for you!

 ## Written resources

 - [EventBridge Storming](https://medium.com/serverless-transformation/eventbridge-storming-how-to-build-state-of-the-art-event-driven-serverless-architectures-e07270d4dee) and [Finding a Loosely Coupled Utopia with Event-Driven Serverless](https://medium.com/serverless-transformation/service-ports-finding-a-loosely-coupled-utopia-with-event-driven-serverless-6964aacd1487).
 Ben Ellerby gives us a fantastic piece about EventBridge and [EventStorming](https://www.eventstorming.com/).
 Talking about DDD, Bounded Context and much more.